RitLuck/100daysofAWS/Day1-AWS-IAM/README.md

 #### Creating multiple IAM users:
 By utilizing the `count` meta-argument in Terraform, it is possible to replicate a resource as many times as specified.
 In the provided example, the resource is duplicated three times

+ - `aws_iam_user` - This resource is used to create an AWS IAM user.

 ```
 resource "aws_iam_user" "demo" {
   count = 3